nmoroze/tclint/README.md

 pip install tclint
 ```

-Run `tclint` on a TCL source file by providing its path as a positional argument:
+Run `tclint` on a Tcl source file by providing its path as a positional argument:

 ```sh
 tclint example.tcl